Contributing to pandoc

 Saving this to .git/hooks/pre-commit

-making the script executable, will prevent accidental introduction
+the script executable, will prevent accidental introduction of

 Benchmarks